Steven Kwan Player Props: Guardians vs. Phillies

-The Cleveland Guardians, including Steven Kwan and his .476 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Zack Wheeler and the Philadelphia Phillies at Progressive Field, Saturday at 7:10 PM ET.
+The Cleveland Guardians, including Steven Kwan and his .476 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starting pitcher Aaron Nola and the Philadelphia Phillies at Progressive Field, Sunday at 1:40 PM ET.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Phillies.
+He had a hitless showing in his most recent game (0-for-4) against the Phillies.

 Steven Kwan Game Info & Props vs. the Phillies